-2) Change of Environment - Discipline Response: Consequences of a change of environment offense requires a student to go through a change of placement hearing and may affect continuing educational services, from Lutz Preparatory, recommendation to the Board of Directors to withdraw enrollment privileges, and referred to the criminal justice or juvenile system.
+2) Change of Environment - Discipline Response for Level 1: Level 1 offenses are the most serious acts of misconduct.
+Consequences of a change of environment offense requires a student to go through a change of placement hearing partnering with HCPS and may affect continuing educational services from Lutz Preparatory, recommendation to the Board of Directors to withdraw enrollment privileges, and referred to the criminal justice or juvenile system.